-See Compensation Discussion and Analysis - 2019 Compensation Decisions - Equity-Based Incentives for a discussion of the equity-based grants.
+(1) See Compensation Discussion and Analysis - 2019 Compensation Decisions - Equity-Based Incentives for a discussion of the equity-based grants.

-Includes unvested RSUs, as well as PSUs assuming achievement of 100% of target level performance.
+(2) Includes unvested RSUs, as well as PSUs assuming achievement of 100% of target level performance.

-Payout values at minimum vesting include the value of RSUs only, as the minimum value of PSUs would be \$0.00 if the minimum performance condition is not met.
+(3) Payout values at minimum vesting include the value of RSUs only, as the minimum value of PSUs would be \$0.00 if the minimum performance condition is not met.
 Payout value at target vesting is determined assuming vesting of 100% of the target number of PSUs granted and payout values at maximum vesting is determined assuming vesting of 200% of the target number of PSUs granted.
-Payout values for Mr. Chavla were determined using a share price of C\$10.77, which was the closing price of the SVS on the TSX on December 31, 2019, converted to US. dollars at the average exchange rate for 2019 of \$1.00 equals C\$1.3269.
+Payout values for Mr. Chawla were determined using a share price of C\$10.77, which was the closing price of the SVS on the TSX on December 31, 2019, converted to U.S. dollars at the average exchange rate for 2019 of \$1.00 equals C\$1.3269.
 Payout values for Messrs.
-Mionis, Lawless, Cooper and Phillips were determined using a share price of \$8.27, which was the closing price of the SVS on the TSX on December 31, 2019.
+Mionis, Lawless, Cooper and Phillips were determined using a share price of \$8.27, which was the closing price of the SVS on the NYSE on December 31, 2019.
+The following table provides details for each NEO of the value of option-based and share-based awards that vested during 2019 and the value of annual incentive awards earned in respect of 2019 performance.